 When you factor in the rising cost of natural gas with general efficiency and lifespan of appliances, natural gas stops being an obvious choice.
 Energy efficiency is better for electric appliances, and natural gas and electric appliances generally have the same expected lifespan.

 The good news is that switching to an all electric home is relatively easy.
-Most homes in the U.S. are already wired and ready to go for a connection to an electrical grid, and providers like MidAmerican and Alliant are friendly towards net metering.
+Most homes in the U.S. are already wired and ready to go for a connection to an electrical grid, and providers like MidAmerican and Alliant are required to work with net metering.

 Drawbacks of Natural Gas for Iowa Homeowners

-Given that Iowa has worked hard to move into the #1 state in the US for renewable energy, it’s clear Iowans value energy sources that don’t cause undue harm to the environment and their communities.
+Given that Iowa has worked hard to become a leading state in the US for renewable energy, it’s clear Iowans value energy sources that don’t cause undue harm to the environment and their communities.